Search This Blog

 She had lots of pale blonde hair and had on a scanty and super-hot pale blue nightie with a white lace trim.
 His glance zeroed in on her cleavage, and he immediately wondered what her legs looked like.

 It dawned on Loren that he was dreaming, that he hadn't really awakened at all.
 He took a second around the room and realized that it wasn't his bedroom.
 He was standing in a messy girl's room with plenty of feminine things cluttering it.
-Like, there were posters on the walls showing guys who looked like teenage rock stars.

 Now that he realized he was having a lucid dream, he thought this was an opportunity to have some fun!
 He liked being alone with a beautiful girl his own age.
 In a lucid dream you could do anything you pleased and nobody could say anything about it.
 Nobody could blame him if he took a dream girl into his arms and smacked her down with kisses.